symphoniacloud/coffee-store-cdk/README.md

 ### Running remote tests targeting an ephemeral stack

 Alternatively the remote test can run against an _ephemeral_ stack - i.e. a new stack will be deployed as part of test setup, and then torn down as part of test cleanup.
+Not surprisingly this method takes a lot longer to run!
 To use this method **don't** specify a `STACK_NAME` value in the environment.

 E.g. if you run `npm run remote-tests` **with no** `STACK_NAME` you will see something like the following in the console output